"MAR104 - Mobile Amateur Rain Radar" Project

 Mounting head for azimuth and elevation

-First tests with a small dish and motor controller.
+First tests with a small dish and motor controller in 2011.

 Finished azimuth rotor with elevation sensor (small black box), azimuth encoder and tripod.